 - Driver A, at age 28, with 12 years experience, pays less for insurance than Driver B.

 - However, Driver B pays less at age 28 than Driver A at age 20.

 You can see that both age and experience count, but not necessarily in an even way.

 Car Insurance Cost for Drivers Over 55

 The cars they drive may be more conservative in design.
-Sedans, minivans, and SUVs tend to be easy on insurance and appealing to this class of driver.
+Sedans, minivans, and SUVs tend to be easy on insurance and appeal to this class of drivers.
 With children grown and on their own, the early senior drivers may have more disposable income for larger vehicles with better safety ratings.
 Each of these factors provides downward nudges to car insurance prices.

 On the flip side, more affluent drivers may choose luxury models that drive well, but cost much to repair after accidents.
 And 55-year-olds aren’t immune to the effects of the mid-life crisis, so some choose high-performance sports cars to recapture youth.
 Those vehicle choices have the opposite effect on insurance pricing, driving up premiums.